Didier Trono

-Didier Trono (born 1956) was a Swiss virologist and a professor at the École Polytechnique Fédérale de Lausanne (EPFL).
-He was known for his research on virus-host interactions and the development of lentiviral vectors for gene therapy.
+Didier Trono (born 1956) is a Swiss virologist and a professor at the École Polytechnique Fédérale de Lausanne (EPFL).
+He is known for his research on virus-host interactions and the development of lentiviral vectors for gene therapy.

 Career

 Trono obtained an M.D. from the University of Geneva in 1982 and completed a clinical training in internal medicine, pathology and infectious diseases in Geneva and at the Massachusetts General Hospital, Boston.
 Trono started his scientific career in 1986 when he joined David Baltimore's laboratory at the Whitehead Institute for Biomedical Research as a postdoctoral researcher, where he studied the molecular mechanisms linked to poliovirus and HIV pathogenesis.
 In 1990, he was appointed assistant professor at the Salk Institute for Biological Studies, where he founded a center for AIDS research.
 There, he notably contributed to the understanding of why HIV specifically infects human T helper cells, and developed a new class of gene therapy vectors based on HIV capable of infecting non-dividing cells that have since then been widely used in clinical and research settings.
 In 1997, he was appointed full professor at the University of Geneva, where he was named head of the Department of Genetics and Microbiology in 2000.
 In 2004, he was appointed full professor at EPFL, where he was dean of the School of Life Sciences until 2012.
 He also served on the Life Sciences jury for the Infosys Prize in 2010.

 In 2016, Trono cofounded the Health 2030 initiative, a Swiss multicentric and multidisciplinary program which aims at promoting the development and exploitation of new technologies in the field of health and personalized medicine.